ProcessingHub enables bulk processing in FinDock, from bulk collection runs to bank statement parsing.

 Connect ProcessingHub and Salesforce

-To establish connections with Salesforce to and from ProcessingHub:
+To connect Salesforce to ProcessingHub:

 - Go to the Setup tab in the FinDock App in Salesforce.